Bargaining Unit: Office and Clerical Employee Unit

 Any combination of equivalent education and experience that has led to the acquisition of the knowledge required by the position.
 A typical way of acquiring the knowledge would be:

-A bachelor’s degree in Accounting, Business Administration, or a closely related field and three (3) years of professional accounting experience.
+A bachelor’s degree in Accounting, Business Administration, or a closely related field and two (2) years of professional accounting experience.
 Governmental Accounting experience is preferred.

 Note: Recruitment may be limited to candidates with an education or experience background related to the specific position vacancy

 - Practices, principles, and procedures of accounting, auditing, budgeting, and financial reporting.

 - State laws and regulations affecting assessments